 If the High Holidays are coming, then Sukkot can't be far behind.
 That means it's time to order your Lulav and Etrog.
 What's that?
 It's a citron and palm/myrtle/willow combination that we use each day of the holiday to celebrate the harvest.
-Why Should I have one?
+Why should I have one?
 They are an integral part of the synagogue service (except on Shabbat).
 They smell good, look funky, sound neat when shaken, and signify much that edifies us.
-Besides, they make for a tangible and memorable holiday practice, once you've held one you'll never forget it, and you'll look forward to Sukkot all year.
-Your Lulav and Etrog will be available for pick up at Beth Ami fully assembled, with an explanation of how to use them, what the significance is and transliterated blessings.
+In addition, they make for a tangible and memorable holiday practice: Once you've held one you'll never forget it, and you'll look forward to Sukkot all year.
+Your Lulav and Etrog will be available for pick up at Beth Ami fully assembled, with an explanation of how to use them, what the significance is, and transliterated blessings.

-SHEMINI ATZERET -SIMCHAT TORAH WEDNESDAY, OCT 11 - FRIDAY, OCT 13
+SHEMINI ATZERET - SIMCHAT TORAH MONDAY, OCT 21 - TUESDAY, OCT 22

 Shemini Atzeret is the last day of the Festival Season.
 While it comes at the end of Sukkot, it is a separate holiday.
-The rabbi's interpreted its significance as the party after the party; an Indication that G-d "did not want to part" with the Israelites when they had to return home after all the other holidays.
-There is a custom to say the Yizkor memorial prayers on this festival, too.
+The rabbis interpreted its significance as the party after the party; an indication that G-d "did not want to part" with the Israelites when they had to return home after all the other holidays.
+There is also a custom to say the Yizkor memorial prayers on this festival.
 Simchat Torah, "Rejoicing with the Torah," falls on the second day of Shemini Atzeret!
 It is filled with joy and love for G-d, the Torah, and the Jewish community.
 It marks the completion of the yearlong cycle of weekly Torah readings.
-Everyone is called up to receive an Aliyah and there is a special honor to be given the person who is called up for the very last Aliyah over the Torah (Chatan/Kallat Torah) and the person who is called up for the very first in the new cycle (Chatan/Kallat Bereishit).
-GENERAL INFORMATION Baby changing facilities are located are located in restrooms at the Friedman Center and Beth Ami.
-Non-gender restroom facilities are located in the west wing of CBA between rooms 6 & 7 and in the lobby of the Friedman Center.
-On Yom Kippur, bottles of water, for emergency only, are located in each bathroom.
-CONTRIBUTION TO FEED THE HUNGRY
+Everyone is called up to receive an Aliyah.
+A special honor is given to the person who is called up for the very last Aliyah over the Torah (Chatan/Kallat Torah) and the person who is called up for the very first Aliyah in the new cycle (Chatan/Kallat Bereishit).
+FEEDING THE HUNGRY

-To give greater meaning to our voluntary fast and to help end the involuntary fast of those who are poor and hungry, we ask that you contribute to Mazon: a Jewish Response to Hunger the amount you would have spent to feed yourself and your family on Yom Kippur, those dollars received from thousands in our Jewish community will, in turn, bring decency and sustenance to thousands in need of our help.
+To give greater meaning to our voluntary fast and to help end the involuntary fast of those who are poor and hungry, we ask that you contribute to Mazon, a Jewish Response to Hunger, the amount you would have spent to feed yourself and your family on Yom Kippur.
+Those dollars received from thousands in our Jewish community will, in turn, bring decency and sustenance to thousands in need of help.
 Malk Fund Another vehicle to help our community and Sonoma County is the Malk Food and Shelter Fund.
 Everett (Z'I) and Phyllis Shapiro generously created this fund in memory of Phyllis' father, mother, and sister.
 Its purpose is to provide food, shelter, and clothing for those in need in the Sonoma County Jewish Community.
-JFCS Food Bank Each year Congregants are encouraged to make donations of non-perishable food to help meet the needs in our local community.
-This year's donations to Jewish Family & Children's Services will help stock the shelves of needy families and children right here in Sonoma County.
-Fill up a grocery bag and return it with healthy, non-perishable foods by Sept.
-9. Please be mindful to bring items low in sodium and sugar; canned tuna & chicken, peanut butter, energy bars, tea, pasta, cereal, canned soup, toiletries, and single-wrapped rolls of toilet paper are always needed.
+Redwood Empire Food Bank Each year Congregants are encouraged to make donations of non-perishable food to help meet the needs in our local community.
+This year's donations to Redwood Empire Food Bank will help stock the shelves of needy families and children here in Sonoma County.
+Fill up a grocery bag and return it with healthy, non-perishable foods on Kol Nidre.
+Please be mindful to bring items low in sodium and sugar; canned tuna & chicken, peanut butter, energy bars, tea, pasta, cereal, canned soup, toiletries, and single-wrapped rolls of toilet paper are always needed.
 Now and throughout the year, remember that giving Tzedakah (Charity) helps others while improving ourselves.
 Join with many of us when you bring back your bag of food, contribute to Mazon and support the Malk Fund.
 Thank you!